Heartworms: is there a risk?

 About the Author:

-Wyatt Baggett is the Content Marketing Specialist at Young-Williams Animal Center.
+Wyatt Baggett is the Marketing Associate at Young-Williams Animal Center.
 With over five years of experience working with shelter pets and a passion for animal welfare, he enjoys creating informative content for pet parents.
 When he’s not working, Wyatt enjoys hanging out with his three rescue dogs, thrifting, and hunting down the best eats around Knoxville.